civil-society-dev/civilsociety.dev/content/articles/independent-technology/index.md

 ## Case study: Wild Cloud

 The Civil Society Technology Foundation's [Wild Cloud project](/projects/wild-cloud/) exemplifies the principles of independent technology in practice.
-This reference implementation demonstrates how civil society can regain digital sovereignty through practical, accessible tools.
+This reference implementation demonstrates how civil society can regain digital self-determination through practical, accessible tools.

 Wild Cloud enables individuals, communities, and organizations to run their own email, calendar, file storage, website, and collaboration tools on infrastructure they control, reducing dependency on corporate platforms.
 Services under user control ensure sensitive information remains protected from surveillance and exploitation.

 Despite the complexity of the underlying systems, simplified deployment tools make it feasible for organizations with limited technical capacity to set up and maintain their own infrastructure.
 A network of practitioners provides documentation, troubleshooting assistance, and ongoing development, ensuring that organizations aren't alone in their journey toward digital self-determination.

 Wild Cloud services support open standards and federation protocols, allowing organizations to communicate with others while maintaining their autonomy and control.
-This practical approach to digital sovereignty demonstrates that independence from corporate platforms is not merely theoretical but achievable with current technology and modest resources.
+This practical approach to digital self-determination demonstrates that independence from corporate platforms is not merely theoretical but achievable with current technology and modest resources.
 By making these tools more accessible and providing support for their adoption, we create pathways to broader digital self-determination.

 ## A call to action